arosas17/PyBer_Analysis/README.md

 # PyBer_Analysis

 ## Overview
-An assignment was given to untilize Python and Pandas in oder to create a summary of Using your Python skills and knowledge of Pandas, you’ll create a summary DataFrame of the ride-sharing data by city type.
-Then, using Pandas and Matplotlib, you’ll create a multiple-line graph that shows the total weekly fares for each city type.
-Finally, you’ll submit a written report that summarizes how the data differs by city type and how those differences can be used by decision-makers at PyBer.
+An assignment was given to utilize Python and Pandas in order to create a summary DataFrame organized by the city types: rural, suburban, and urban.
+In addition to this, a graph that presents the total fares of each city type throughout January to April and a single graph.
+Based on the information of the DataFrame and graph, there needs to be some suggestions on what would be best decisions for the company interest.

-The purpose of the new analysis is well defined.
 ## Results